 Thunderbolts & Fire

 140 years ago, on the night of August 3rd 1879, lightning struck the tower and the entire church burned down, with only the shell of the tower surviving!
-To celebrate this and also to launch our major restoration appeal we held an exhibition from July 27th to August 11th, 2019 and more events are planned for 2020.
+To celebrate this and also to launch our major restoration appeal we held an exhibition from July 27th to August 11th, 2019 and more events, including a community play Crossfire, are planned.
 Full details can be found here.

 The parish of Wells-next-the-Sea: St Nicholas is committed to the safeguarding of children, young people and adults.
 We follow the House of Bishops guidance and policies and have our own Parish Safeguarding Officer(s), PSOs.
 The Diocese of Norwich’s safeguarding pages contain vital links and information including contacts for the Diocesan Safeguarding Advisor (DSA) who advise our PSOs.
 If you are concerned that a child or adult has been harmed or may be at risk of harm please contact the DSA.
 If you have immediate concerns about the safety of someone, please contact the police and your local authority Children or Adults Services.